khammerm/480-ASL-CNN/README.md

 https://github.com/grassknoted/Unvoiced/tree/master

 ## GitHub File Descriptions
-dataset: test images for the web demo
+**dataset**: test images for the web demo

-webdemo: all related files for hosting basic flask app locally
+**webdemo**: all related files for hosting basic flask app locally
-  - images: where files uploaded to website are stored locally
+  - **images**: where files uploaded to website are stored locally
-  - templates: html for web page
+  - **templates**: html for web page
-  - demo.py: python file to host our webpage, run with python demo.py and check localhost.
+  - **demo.py**: python file to host our webpage, run with python demo.py and check localhost.

-ASL_480_CNN.h5: 95% accurate working model saved from tensorflow, used in web demo
+**ASL_480_CNN.h5**: 95% accurate working model saved from tensorflow, used in web demo

-kerasCNN.py: my final CNN file used for training.
+**kerasCNN.py**: my final CNN file used for training.

-oldcnn.py: old CNN I made to begin using Pytorch
+**oldcnn.py**: old CNN I made to begin using Pytorch

-package-list: list of all Anaconda and Pip packages, incase for some reason requirement files are giving issues
+**package-list**: list of all Anaconda and Pip packages, incase for some reason requirement files are giving issues

-train-requirements.txt: list of all required packages for TRAINING, using kerasCNN.py
+**train-requirements.txt**: list of all required packages for TRAINING, using kerasCNN.py

-webdemo-requirements.txt: list of all required packages for the WEB DEMO, using demo.py
+**webdemo-requirements.txt**: list of all required packages for the WEB DEMO, using demo.py